 Keep in mind the overall aesthetic results you are hoping to achieve, and that can help you determine the best implant size for your needs.
 Many individuals prefer sizes that closely match the slope and proportion of a natural breast so that others can’t easily tell that they have had breast augmentation.
 By contrast, some women are hoping for more spherical breasts and a more dramatic look, regardless of whether they appear “fake.”
 Sometimes, a combination of these two aesthetic goals can also be achieved.

-In addition to the distinct shapes of breast implants, they also have varying degrees of projection and profile, including low, moderate, and high.
-For women who have a narrower chest, and those who would like the breasts to achieve a more forward projection, high-profile breast implants may be the best choice.
+In addition to the distinct shapes of breast implants, they also have varying degrees of projection and profile, including low, moderate, moderate-plus, high, and ultra-high.
+For women who have a narrower chest and those who would like the breasts to achieve a more forward projection, high-profile breast implants may be the best choice.
 During your initial consultation, one of our plastic surgeons can talk with you about the many options available and help you determine the best implant shape and projection for your needs.